The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 Hi, Tom.
 Your posting is very sound advice indeed!
 I don't think that aches and headaches that come weeks later are due to the welding (just about everybody has aches of various sorts at various times).
 But I certainly don't know it, and I don't believe that anybody really knows.

-So I think it will be a very long time before we know whether there are long term effects, and the right course is to say you're not supposed to get sick from your work, and if you do so repeatedly, it's possible that there are long term effects.
+So I think it will be a very long time before we know whether there are long term effects, and the right course is to simply say you're not supposed to get sick from your work!
+If you do so repeatedly, it's probably possible that there are long term effects.

 Ted Mooney, P.E.
 RET